 - RIST for Listen and Pull modes

 - RTSP for pulled and announced streams

 Enhanced interleaving compensation can be set up in case when your audio and video are unsynchronized.

 By default, Nimble Streamer performs transmuxing of content.
-This means re-packaging on-the-fly without changing the content.
+This means re-packaging between protocols on-the-fly without changing the content.

 Nimble Streamer Transcoder is a premium add-on that provides advanced filtering capabilities and supports a wide range of input and output codecs, including H.264, H.265/HEVC, VP8, VP9, and more.
 The server also provides support for a variety of output protocols, including ABR HLS, ABR MPEG-DASH, RTMP, RTMPS, SRT, RIST, RTSP, MPEG-TS, Icecast, and SLDP.
 Nimble Streamer provides DRM protection and server-side ads insertion through its Advertizer framework.